Server Setup

 Note

 Artemis uses Spring profiles to segregate parts of the application configuration and make it only available in certain environments.
-For development purposes, the following program arguments can be used to enable the dev profile and the profiles for Jenkins and Gitlab:
+For development purposes, the following program arguments can be used to enable the dev profile and the profiles for Jenkins and LocalVC:

 If you use IntelliJ (Community or Ultimate) you can set the active profiles by